mozilla/infosec.mozilla.org/docs/guidelines/iam/openid_connect.md

 ### Authorization Code Grant

 -   **Recommend** using the authorization code grant.
-This requires a back-end server, reverse proxy, or similar server-side code that will generate an `HttpOnly` session cookie for the user, which means the access tokens cannot be intercepted in JavaScript within the user's browser.
+The authorization code grant requires a back-end server, reverse proxy, or similar server-side code that will generate an `HttpOnly` session cookie for the user, which means the access tokens cannot be intercepted in JavaScript within the user's browser.
 -   **Avoid** using implicit grants for websites when possible.
 Single Page Applications (SPA) use implicit grants and receive tokens back in the user's browser with no server-side component, which means it can be intercepted by malicious JavaScript running in the user's browser.
 If using the implicit grant **do not** store the tokens in the browser's storage (do not use localStorage).
-Instead just keep them in memory.
-This makes it much harder for attackers using a vulnerability in your website to steal the token.
+Instead, keep them in memory, which is much harder for attackers using a vulnerability in your website to steal the token.

 #### Additional notes on Implicit grants
-Implicit grants are inherently more dangerous and harder to implement safely.
-We advocate against their usage entirely where possible.
+Implicit grants are inherently more dangerous and difficult to implement safely.
+We advocate against their usage entirely whenever possible.

 Implicit grants are normally used for Single Page Applications (SPA) - these are static pages which are executed in the context of the user agent (i.e. web browser) instead of the web-server.
 This means all data is seen and handled by the user agent and therefore the user's browser.